wsydney76/craft4-ddev-starter/README.md

 * Update `resources/css/fonts/fonts.css`.
 Make sure `font-display: swap;` is defined.
 * Update `preloadFonts` in `config/custom.php` for fonts used above the fold.

+### Social Icons

+Links to social networks can be edited via the `Site Info` global.

+Add missing networks:

+* Add icon to `templates/_icons`
+* Update field `socialLinks`, the dropdown value must match the filename.